asyarb/use-resize-observer/README.md

 ### Provide a `ref` from `useRef`

-To observe the resizing of a component, pass a `ref` of that component to `useResizeObserver`:
+To observe the resizing of a component, pass a `ref` for a component to `useResizeObserver`:

 ```jsx